 salt and pepper

-Finely mince or grate half of the onion into a large bowl.
-Mix in the beef, garlic, salt, oregano, parsley, egg, pepper to taste and breadcrumbs (if using).
+Finely mince or grate a little less than half of the onion into a large bowl.
+Add the salt, oregano, garlic, parsley, egg, pepper to taste and breadcrumbs.
+Mix with a fork until combined, and then add the beef, mixing lightly only until incorporated.
 Form the mixture into elongated/oval-shaped meatballs.

-Heat enough olive oil to coat the bottom of a medium Dutch oven or pot over medium-high.
-Pan-fry the meatballs, in batches, until they are browned on all sides.
-Remove.
+Heat enough olive oil to coat the bottom of a medium Dutch oven or heavy pot over medium-high.
+Pan-fry the meatballs, in batches, until they are browned but not cooked through.
+Set aside on a paper towel-lined plate.

-Dice the other half of the onion, and add it to the pot; cook until translucent.
-Add the tomato sauce, water, bay leaf, cumin, sugar and salt and pepper to taste.
+Dice the other half of the onion, and add it to the pot (if necessary, add a little oil to cook the onion); cook until translucent.
+Stir in the flour, about one minute.
+Add the tomato sauce and water, scraping up any browned bits from the bottom of the pan.
+Add the bay leaf, cumin, sugar and salt and pepper to taste.
 Bring the mixture to a low boil and add the meatballs.
-Simmer for at least 15 minutes, but longer is fine too.
-If you want a thicker sauce, add a corn starch slurry at the end.
+Cover partially and simmer for at least 15 minutes, but longer is fine too.

 I love your Greek ass!
 This looks great.
 Kind of reminds me of cabbage rolls…